moshirfakhoury/edgetx-flightprogress-luascript/README.md

 **Installation:**
-- Download the FlightProgressPack ZIP file file
+- Download the FlightProgressPack ZIP file
 - Extract the contents of the ZIP file
 - Find the last folder named FlightProgressPack (it contains FlightProgress.lua, fltbg.lua, FlightProgress folder, README.txt and fltprgW1-5 folders)
 - Copy FlightProgress.lua and paste into your transmitter's /SCRIPTS/TOOLS folder